jmeneghini/PyCALQ/README.md

 ### Using Individual Components

-The new modular architecture allows using components independently:
+The modular architecture allows using components independently:

 ```python
 from fvspectrum.analysis.correlator_processor import CorrelatorProcessor